kyeongwoon/neon_al/README.md

 # neon_al
 OpenAL bindings for node using Neon.
-This library was built for use with the ffmpeg library.
+This library was built for use with the OpenAL library.
 You also need [neon_ffmpeg](https://github.com/kyeongwoon/neon_ffmpeg) for handling media files.

 This project was bootstrapped by [create-neon](https://www.npmjs.com/package/create-neon).